bcgov/psa-job-store/README.md

 To update the seed file, run `oc set data secret/seed-secret --from-file=seed.ts`

+## To generate new changeset entry

+When completing a feature, run

+`npx changeset`

+in the project root and follow the prompts.
+This info is going to be automatically included in change log.

 ## @generated files and slow commits

 To avoid slow commits when auto-generation takes place, run `git add .` and then `npm run lint-generated` (in the api project)